AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 We will now start to build up the concepts that allow us to solve this problem.

-=== Extrinsic Riemannian geometry
+== Extrinsic Riemannian geometry
 We will almost always be working in orthonormal coordinates on $M$, that is, at any point $p$ there are coordinates $x^1,...,x^n$ such that the vector fields
 $
   e_i = diff/(diff x^i)
 $
 form an orthonormal basis _at the point $p$_, we cannot, in general, assume that they form an orthonormal basis in any neighborhood of $p$.
+We will also call $e_i$ an orthonormal frame at $p$.

 Recall that since $M$ is the boundary of a manifold it must be orientable, it thus has a canonical 'outward' pointing unit normal vector field, which we will call $nu$.